evereverland/2019/everlandings/theo-armour/armour-fine-art/2020-armour-fine-art-manifest.md

 All dimensions include the frame and are approximate, height first then width, all in inches

-Titling: Date of creation, artist, title
+Titling: Date of creation, artist, title of the work

 2020-11-15: Three works are now at Heritage on the Marina, Apt 227